Elizabeth Hurley, 55, Flashes Major Cleavage In Tiny Olive Green Bikini

 "Wow...
 She looks Amazing," another added.

-“Still can’t believe how sexy you still are you didn’t age,” a fourth follower commented.
+"Still can't believe how sexy you still are you didn't age," a third follower commented.

 "Did your mom take this one too?" a fourth user asked.

-Many Instagrammers asked Elizabeth about her mother after the actress recently revealed her mom took her revealing snow bunny photos which were shared on social media earlier this week.
-After some tabloids suggested her NSFW photos were taken by her 18-year-old son, the Austin Powers star set the record straight.
+Many Instagram users asked Elizabeth about her mother after the actress recently revealed her mom took the revealing snow bunny photos that were shared on social media earlier this week.
+After some tabloids suggested her NSFW photos were taken by her 18-year-old son, she set the record straight.

 "Far be it for me to suggest the tabloids get their facts muddled, but these pics were in fact taken by my 80 year old mother.
 Not entirely sure if that puts minds at rest or not," she wrote on Twitter.